ChatGPT uses web search in 80%+ of the prompts

 The grounding problem

-Grounding is the mechanism ChatGPT uses to verify information.
-When you enable web search in a conversation, ChatGPT performs searches and includes citations to sources it used to generate its response.
+Grounding is how ChatGPT verifies information.
+When web search is enabled in a conversation, ChatGPT runs searches and includes citations to the sources it used to generate the response.

-- Competitive intelligence: Understanding who gets cited reveals competitive positioning
+- Competitive intelligence.
+Knowing who gets cited reveals positioning.

-However, there’s been significant confusion about how frequently ChatGPT actually uses web search in its organic behavior.
+There’s been a lot of confusion about how often ChatGPT actually uses web search in organic use.

-The common belief: Many SEO professionals and marketers report seeing web search results in only 20-40% of responses, leading to the assumption that ChatGPT doesn’t force grounding when not knowing the answer.
+The common belief: SEO practitioners report seeing web search results in only 20-40% of responses, and conclude that ChatGPT doesn’t force grounding when it doesn’t know the answer.

-The reality: Our data suggests these observations are biased by rate-limiting, not by ChatGPT’s natural, organic behavior.
-When ChatGPT is allowed to operate without restrictions, it consistently uses web search and grounding at much higher rates.
+What we found: those observations are biased by rate-limiting, not by ChatGPT’s organic behavior.
+When ChatGPT runs without restrictions, it uses web search and grounding at much higher rates.

 Why existing studies are flawed

-- Researchers conclude “ChatGPT rarely uses web search”
+- Researchers conclude “ChatGPT rarely uses web search.”
+The published frequency is rate-limited behavior, not organic behavior.

 Our independent testing methodology

-To eliminate rate-limiting bias, we designed infrastructure that ensures every query comes from a completely independent session using high-quality proxies and organic browser fingerprints.
+To remove rate-limiting bias, we built infrastructure where every query runs from an independent session using high-quality proxies and organic browser fingerprints.

 Each query runs in a fresh browser instance with:

-- No shared state (no cookies, cache, or authentication carried between requests)
+- No shared state (no cookies, cache, or auth carried between requests)

 - Natural browser fingerprints that evade detection